kennycason/super_metroid_100pct/README.md

 ## Usage

-1. Select view mode (Route Order, By Region, By Type)
+1. Select view mode (By Route, By Region, By Type)
 2. Filter by item type or region if needed
 3. Click items to mark as collected
 4. Track progress with real-time percentage